bakame-php/stackwatch/README.md

 echo microtime(true) - $start; // the execution time of your code
 ```

-The `Bakame\Aide\Profiler` package is a utility that simplifies profiling by eliminating the need to manually calculate and configure your code.

-## Usage
+The `Bakame\Aide\Profiler` package streamlines this process by
+removing the need for manual timing and setup, making
+profiling more convenient and consistent.

 ### Profiler